schillerm/Drupal-lando-dev-site-creator/README.md

 To use .. download/clone the D9.sh file, set the permissions so it can execute (chmod).
 Move the file to a location where you want your new site to be and run it.
 After the script has run change directory (cd) to the new site folder.

+If you want a Drupal 9 dev site you can repeat the steps above using the D9-dev.sh file instead.

 Useful links:

 https://matti.dev/post/setup-install-drupal-9-with-composer-and-drush